secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/index.html.md

 </div>
 </div>

-## How to request a Virtual Card for Scenario A: Supplier paid by Virtual Card for one time purchase or emergency payment
+## How to request a Virtual Card for Scenario A
+Supplier paid by Virtual Card for one time purchase or emergency payment

 1. Click on the "Request Virtual Card" icon from your Coupa Home page.

 ![vcard-image-1](/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/vcard1.png)

-1. Complete all the fields on the form. **NOTE** For the last question, check "No" and click "Submit".
+2. Complete all the fields on the form. **NOTE** - for the last question, check "No" and click "Submit".

 ![vcard-image-9](/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/vcard9.png)

-1. After the form is submitted, this will create a Requisition Cart for you.
+3. After the form is submitted, it will create a Requisition Cart for you.
    - Go to your Cart and click on "Review Cart".
    - Complete the fields on the General Info section (see below for required fields).

 ![vcard-image-3](/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/vcard3.png)

-1. Review the Cart Items section and verify the Billing information is correct.
+4. Review the Cart Items section and verify the Billing information is correct.

 <div class="panel panel-warning">
 **NOTE**